mainaksingha01/APPLeNet/README.md

 ## Bibtex

-Please cite our work if you use our code and v2 datasets.
+Please cite the paper if you use our work .
 Thanks.

 ```
 @inproceedings{singha2023applenet,